KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 3.1.4 xrEnumerateSwapchainImages
 ================================

-Now that we have created the ``XrSwapchain``, we need to get access to the all images in the swapchain.
-We first call ``xrEnumerateSwapchainImages()`` to get the count of the images in the ``XrSwapchain``.
+Now that we have created the swapchain, we need to get access to its images.
+We first call ``xrEnumerateSwapchainImages()`` to get the count of the images in the swapchain.
 Next, we set up an array of structures to store the images from the ``XrSwapchain``.
 In this tutorial, this array of structures, which stores the swapchains images, are stored in the ``GraphicsAPI_...`` class.
 We do this, because OpenXR will return to the application an array of structures that contain the API-specific handles to the swapchain images. ``GraphicsAPI::AllocateSwapchainImageData()`` is a virtual method implemented by each graphics API, which resizes an API-specific ``std::vector<XrSwapchainImage...KHR>`` and returns a pointer to the first element in that array casting it to a ``XrSwapchainImageBaseHeader *``.

-Copy and append the following code in the for-each loop of the ``CreateSwapchain()`` method.
-The highlighted code in this block refers only the ``GraphicsAPI::AllocateSwapchainImageData()`` method that was discussed above.
+Copy and append the following code in the ranged for loop of the ``CreateSwapchain()`` method.

 .. literalinclude:: ../Chapter3/main.cpp
 	:language: cpp
 	:start-after: XR_DOCS_TAG_BEGIN_EnumerateSwapchainImages
 	:end-before: XR_DOCS_TAG_END_EnumerateSwapchainImages
 	:dedent: 12
-	:emphasize-lines: 3

 Below is an excerpt of the ``GraphicsAPI::AllocateSwapchainImageData()`` method and the ``XrSwapchainImage...KHR`` structure relating to your chosen graphics API.